tylerbevan/wurf/README.md

     -j for bzip2 compression, -Z for ZIP compression or -u for no compression.
     You can configure your default compression method in the configuration file described below.

+    When -t is specified, wurf will use TLS to secure the connection.
+You must pass both a certificate and key in PEM format.

     When -s is specified instead of a filename, wurf distributes itself.